Dodgers vs. White Sox Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Clayton Kershaw (8-4) will take to the mound for the Dodgers and make his 14th start of the season.
+- Michael Grove (0-2) will take to the mound for the Dodgers and make his sixth start of the season.

+- In five starts this season, Grove has not yet earned a quality start.

+- Grove has started five games this season, and he's lasted five or more innings two times.
+He averages 4.2 innings per appearance.

 |Opponent